sunnyvalechha/Docker/README.md

 Steps:
 1. Create Dockerfile
 2. Docker image created
-3. Run the image to create a container
+3. Run "docker run" to create a container from image

-        docker run -it sunny/ubuntu:latest /bin/bash
+        docker run -it sunny/django-app /bin/bash

 Arguments:
 * -it = interactive terminal (keeps STDIN open and allocates a pseudo-TTY)